Jacintha Abisheganaden: Career

 In 1990, Abisheganaden acted as Sheila Rani in TheatreWorks' revival of Lim Chor Pee's play, Mimi Fan.
 In 1991, Abisheganaden acted in Eric Khoo's short film August as an adulterous wife and released her third album Dramamama on Japan's Wave Records.
 In the same year, she starred in TheatreWorks' Fried Rice Paradise and Theatre Games.
 In 1992, Abisheganaden starred in Dick Lee's first Asian operetta, Nagaland, which performed to full houses in Japan, Hong Kong and Singapore.
 In 1993, Abisheganaden sang the lead role of Grizabella in Cats when the hit musical opened in Singapore.
 In the same year, she hosted the cooking show, Mum's Not Cooking.
 In 1997, Abisheganaden starred in Dick Lee's musical Hotpants, which was restaged in 2014.

 In the mid-nineties, actor Lim Kay Tong introduced Abisheganaden to Ying Tan, who signed her to his Groove Note label.
 Her first jazz album was released in 1998: Here's To Ben – A Vocal Tribute To Ben Webster.
-Abisheganaden's second album for the Groove Note label, Autumn Leaves: The Songs of Johnny Mercer (1999) has seen the title track being used for the TV series Alias, while the bonus track "Here's to Life" was used as the title track for the Hollywood movie Play It to the Bone, as well as being used during Michael J. Fox's narration of ABC Sports' coverage Game 7 of the 2001 Stanley Cup Finals.
+Abisheganaden's second album for the Groove Note label, Autumn Leaves: The Songs of Johnny Mercer (1999) has seen the title track being used for the TV series Alias, while the bonus track "Here's to Life" was used as the title track for the Hollywood movie Play It to the Bone, as well as being used during Michael J. Fox's narration of ABC Sports' coverage Game 7 of the 2001 Stanley Cup Final.
 She has since recorded several jazz albums under the Groove Note label, including "Lush Life" (2002), "Jacintha is Her Name" (2003), "The Girl from Bossa Nova" (2004), and "Jacintha Goes to Hollywood" (2007).
 The retrospective collection "Best of Jacintha" was released in 2008.

 In 2004, Abisheganaden performed her own cabaret jazz show, The Angina Monologues at the Old Parliament House, Singapore.
 In 2006, Abisheganaden served as a judge on the second season of Singapore Idol.
 In 2012, Abisheganaden returned to the stage after 13 years, playing herself in Ong Keng Sen's National Broadway Company, a musical commissioned for the Esplanade – Theatres on the Bay's 10th anniversary.
+In 2026, Abisheganaden collaborated with Ong and Dick Lee on a biographical theatre work, Lush Life, for the Singapore International Festival of Arts.

 Personal life

 In 1983, Abisheganaden married an American lawyer, David Scheffer.
 They separated after three years.

 In June 1992, Abisheganaden married her close collaborator, the singer-songwriter Dick Lee.
 The couple divorced in 1997.

 In May 1998, Abisheganaden married former The Straits Times journalist Koh Boon Pin in Bali.
-The couple, who have a son Alexander together, divorced in 2008.
+The couple, who have a son, Alexander, divorced in 2008.